 Chico Seventh-day Adventist Church in Northern California recently baptized a married lesbian couple and has accepted them as members in good standing.
 The baptism was officiated by a woman pastor with the approval of the local church.
 This ground-breaking news resulted in a response by the North American Division and they issue a statement about baptism and inclusivity.

 In the past, the Seventh-day Adventist Church has consistently maintained the Biblical position on homosexuality.
-The problem doesn’t seem to be our position but rather our unwillingness to discipline or enforce this position.
+The problem doesn’t seem to be our view on the matter but rather our unwillingness to enforce this position.
 What good is it to have a position if members are not required to follow them?
 It’s like not having a position at all.

 “God cannot use men who, in time of peril, when the strength, courage, and influence of all are needed, are afraid to take a firm stand for the right.”
 (Prophets and Kings, 142).

 The Bible is unmistakably clear when it comes to the subject of marriage — one man, one woman (Matthew 19:4).
 Those churches or pastors who are affirming gay marriage are undermining the clear teaching of the Bible and are misrepresenting the faith to its membership.

 If people can twist the Bible to make it say it supports homosexuality, then they can twist the Bible to say anything (Sunday sacredness, immortality of the soul, worshipping idols and a host of other errors).
 When addressing homosexuality, the issue is not over having a difference of opinion with other church members.
 The issue is not whether we should have love for people or whether we should be an inclusive church.
 The primary issue on gay marriage is whether or not we are going to stay faithful to the clear teaching of Scripture.
 Love and fellowship can never be separated from truth.